georust/rinex/README.md

 Formats & revisions
 ===================

-The core library supports parsing RINEX V4.00 and the current behavior is to fail on higher revisions.
-NAV V4 is correctly supported as described in the following table.
+The core library supports parsing RINEX V4.0, that includes RINEX V4 Navigation files.
 We support the latest revisions for both IONEX and Clock RINEX.
 We support the latest (rev D) SP3 format.

 RINEX formats & applications
 ============================